mathigon/textbooks/content/sequences/content.md

 ::: column.grow

-You might remember from above that the ratios of consecutive Fibonacci numbers get closer and closer to te golden ratio – and that’s why, if you count the number of spirals in a plant, you will often find a Fibonacci number.
+You might remember from above that the ratios of consecutive Fibonacci numbers get closer and closer to the golden ratio – and that’s why, if you count the number of spirals in a plant, you will often find a Fibonacci number.

 It is important to remember that nature doesn’t know about Fibonacci numbers.